iGEM-HUST-China/HUST-China-2025/wiki/model.md

 To systematically investigate peroxisomal targeting, we collected structural information for the eight key enzymes of the *Yarrowia lipolytica* MVA pathway (*Erg8, Erg9, Erg10, Erg13, Erg20, Hmgr, Idi, Merg12*).
 Experimental structures were retrieved from the PDB database, and missing structures were completed by homology modeling.

-We designed three C-terminal signal peptide tags: the canonical SKL motif, the flexible extended GGGSSKL, and the aromatic-rich TYWIRFSKL.
+We designed three C-terminal signal peptide tags: the canonical SKL motif, the flexible extended GGGGSSKL, and the aromatic-rich TYWIRFSKL.
 These tags were fused to the eight enzymes, and complete inputs were generated with AlphaFold predictions.

 ## Docking Workflow